Pi-Apps-Coders/docs/docs/apps-list.md

 <https://github.com/Sussy-OS/LRA-Community-Edition> - Sussy-OS (rb24#0032), Cycool, and theofficialgman for writing the install script Sussy-OS (rb24#0032) for making it work on linux, o7Moon for special features, and Boštjan Čadež for the original https://linerider.com game.<br />
 ARM32/ARM64
 ```
-An Open Source spiritual successor to the flash game Line Rider
-Line Rider is a classic sandbox game where you draw a track for the sledder to ride on.
+Draw a track for a sledder to ride on.
+Make it sync with music and share your work with friends!

-Open Source:
-LRA-Community-Edition is an open source spiritual successor to Line Rider 6.2
+This app, LineRider Community Edition, is a C# rewrite of the original flash game.

 To run: Menu -> Games -> LineRider
 To run in a terminal: mono ~/LineRider/linerider.exe

+To view other's creations, go to https://reddit.com/r/linerider or https://discord.gg/QWu6R5w
 ```

 ### <img src=https://github.com/Botspot/pi-apps/raw/master/apps/Minecraft%20Bedrock/icon-24.png height=32> ***[Minecraft Bedrock](https://github.com/Botspot/pi-apps/tree/master/apps/Minecraft%20Bedrock)***